Alumni, Donors and Supporters Policy

 How we process your personal information

-- Providing services, such as Goodenough Alumni Online portal
+- Providing services, such as the Goodenough Online Alumni Community website.

-- Contacting you via telephone for an Annual Telephone Campaign
+- Contacting you via telephone for via email for our digital fundraising campaigns or by telephone for an Annual Telephone Campaign.

-- Inviting you to College and Alumni events, such as Annual Alumni Reception
+- Inviting you to College and Alumni events; such as the Annual Alumni Reception.

 - For the purpose of fundraising and to help us better understand your interests, preferences and the type and level of donation you may be interested in giving, we may use additional information, such as measures of affluence and interest in charitable causes, where available from external sources.
 This allows us to make appropriate requests to our supporters and prospective supporters.